-There are many different types of condominiums available.
-It is important to understand the differences between types so that you select the one that best suits your needs, lifestyle, and budget.
+There are many types of condominiums.
+It is important to know the differences between types so that you:

 There are two types of condominium unit ownership: conventional and bare land.
 These refer to the boundaries of the condominium unit.